awsdocs/aws-batch-user-guide/doc_source/using-service-linked-roles.md

 **To delete a service\-linked role \(CLI\)**

-1. Because a service\-linked role cannot be deleted if it is being used or has associated resources, you must submit a deletion request\.
-That request can be denied if these conditions are not met\.
+1. Because a service\-linked role can't be deleted if it's being used or has associated resources, you must submit a deletion request\.
+That request can be denied if these conditions aren't met\.
 You must capture the `deletion-task-id` from the response to check the status of the deletion task\.
 Enter the following command to submit a service\-linked role deletion request:

    ```
    $ aws iam delete-service-linked-role --role-name AWSServiceRoleForBatch